kerlannXmr/EasyNode-Tunnels/README.md

  </div>

 ---

 ## 🎯 What is EasyNode-Tunnels?

-**EasyNode-Tunnels** is a revolutionary one-click installer that transforms any Linux machine into a bulletproof Monero privacy fortress.
-In less than 10 minutes, you'll have a production-ready node with military-grade anonymity layers that would typically take experts weeks to configure.
+**EasyNode-Tunnels** is a revolutionary one-click installer that transforms any **Linux machine** into a bulletproof **Monero privacy fortress**.

+In less than 10 minutes, you'll have a production-ready node with military-grade anonymity layers that would typically take experts days to configure.

+(You'll have to download the blockchain one time only.)

 **No Linux knowledge required.**